 2.15.
 “Operational safety” means the absence of unreasonable risk under the occurrence of hazards resulting from functional insufficiencies of the intended functionality (e.g. false/missed detection), operational disturbances (e.g. environmental conditions like fog, rain, shadows, sunlight, infrastructure) or by reasonably foreseeable misuse/errors by the driver, passengers and other road users (safety hazards — without system faults).

+2.16 “Unreasonable risk” the overall level of risk for the driver, vehicle occupants and other road users is increased compared to a manually driven vehicle

 3. Documentation

 3.1.
 Requirements